Theme

 Where it fits

-This sits in the speech-model layer rather than the general chatbot layer.
-It is most relevant to readers comparing voice-generation models, realtime voice-agent output, long-form speech, dialogue generation, and audio content tools.
+Read it as part of the speech-and-sound model layer rather than the general chatbot layer.
+It is most relevant to readers comparing voice-generation models, realtime voice-agent output, long-form speech, dialogue generation, compact local speech, and audio content tools.

-Based on the repository and model pages, readers may want to notice the May 2026 MOSS-TTS-v1.5 update, 31-language coverage listed for that model card, explicit pause control, realtime TTS materials, and the separate sound-effect generation release.
+The repository and model pages are useful for checking the May 2026 MOSS-TTS-v1.5 update, 31-language coverage listed for that model card, explicit pause control, realtime TTS materials, compact Nano release, and the separate MOSS-SoundEffect-v2.0 sound-effect generation path.

 Before using